y330/FragmentQR/index.md

 ### [](#known-issues)Known issues

 *   [ ] Theme does not save when changed in options
-*   [ ] Button icons become text and overflow the button when offline 🔍 Help find issues by installing and using FragmentQR.
+*   [ ] Button icons become text and overflows outside the button when offline 🔍 Help find issues by installing and using FragmentQR.
 If you discover any, open a new issue and I'll try to solve it in the next release.
 	*    If you do not have a github profile then (you might as well create one). post it in the [support tab](https://chrome.google.com/webstore/detail/fragmentqr/cabodnfakameckfbbgkciiifempglloj?tab=Support) on the Web Store or on the [Add on Store](https://microsoftedge.microsoft.com/addons/detail/fragmentqr/jbghofoedadhaaepolpeoepofdbckfni)